meronrudy/SportsArbFinder/README.md

 - `arbitrage_finder.py`: Contains the core logic for finding arbitrage opportunities.
 - `odds_api.py`: Handles API requests to The Odds API.
 - `config.py`: Stores configuration settings.
+- `easy_run.py`: Provides a user-friendly interface for running the arbitrage finder.
+- `viewer.py`: Generates an HTML viewer for the arbitrage results.

 ## Limitations